 "I don't f--king care if you like it."

-That line, delivered to Jimmy Fallon during an SNL table read, captures everything you need to know about Amy Poehler.
+That line, delivered to Jimmy Fallon during an SNL table read, captures everything about Amy Poehler.
 She wasn't there to be cute.
 She wasn't there to play nice.
 She was there to take up space, speak her truth, and protect the door for others to follow.

-Most people see the warm smile, the infectious energy, the woman who played Leslie Knope with such optimistic earnestness that it became a cultural touchstone.
-But beneath that warmth is something far more powerful—a personality type that explains why Amy builds empires, confronts sexism head-on, and refuses to shrink herself for anyone's comfort.
+Most people see the warm smile, the infectious energy, the woman who played Leslie Knope with such earnestness it became a cultural touchstone.
+But beneath that warmth is something far more powerful: a personality type that explains why Amy builds empires, confronts sexism head-on, and refuses to shrink herself for anyone's comfort.

 TL;DR: Why Amy Poehler is an Enneagram Type 8